NLnetLabs/krill-manual/source/publication-server.rst

   #       is configured when you initialise your Publication Server
   #       through the CLI.
   service_uri = "https://krill-repo-server.example.com/"

+  # Disable the download of BGP information.
+Unless you are also using
+  # this server to host your CAs there is no need to keep this information
+  # in memory.
+  bgp_risdumps_enabled = false

 If you want to review all options, you can download the :download:`default config file<examples/krillpubd.conf>`.